 Social Media Spin: Create a series of tweets and hashtags that you would have used in favor of school integration as if you were a grassroots leader.

-In Their Shoes: Imagine you are a reporter at Stanley’s response.
+In Their Shoes: Imagine you are a reporter covering Governor Stanley’s response.
 What are some questions you would ask him?